Laparoscopic Bowel Obstruction Surgery

-After the initial diagnosis, your New Jersey doctor may request that you replenish your body with fluids and electrolytes like sodium, chloride and potassium, especially if you’ve been vomiting.
-Your surgeon then decides which laparoscopic bowel obstruction surgery is necessary to effectively treat your specific condition.
+After the initial diagnosis, your New Jersey doctor may request that you replenish your body with fluids and electrolytes like sodium, chloride, and potassium, especially if you’ve been vomiting.
+Your surgeon then decides which laparoscopic bowel obstruction surgery is necessary to treat your specific condition effectively.
 Depending on your condition, you may need:

 - Perforated bowel surgery, which is necessary when the diverticular disease causes a hole or tear in your bowel.
-A perforation is dangerous because it allows the contents of the bowel to leak into your abdomen, and that can cause a lethal infection.
+A perforation is dangerous because it allows the contents of the bowel to leak into your abdomen, which can cause a lethal infection.

 - Small bowel obstruction surgery, the most common form of laparoscopic bowel obstruction surgery.
 Accounting for 65 to 80 percent of all the laparoscopic bowel obstruction surgeries performed, it’s usually done because of the formation of adhesions.

 - Twisted bowel surgery, which has to be done when you’re suffering from volvulus or the twisting of your large intestine.